aicostmanager/aicostmanager-python/docs/tracker.md

 ## Choosing a delivery manager

 The tracker supports multiple delivery strategies.
 The default ``IMMEDIATE`` mode sends each record synchronously with up to three retries for transient errors.
-By default, a failure to reach the tracking API raises an exception; set ``AICM_RAISE_ON_ERROR=false`` to log and continue.
+By default, failures to reach the tracking API are logged and ignored; set ``AICM_RAISE_ON_ERROR=true`` to raise exceptions instead.
 Use ``PERSISTENT_QUEUE`` for a durable SQLite-backed queue with background delivery.